Senior or End of Life dog photography sessions in Toronto

 Let’s face it, a dog’s time with us is much too short and we all feel the sadness that comes with this knowledge.
 Saying goodbye to our beloved dogs is incredibly difficult.
 Whether it is sudden or we still have some time to prepare, it is never enough time.

-While the reality of losing a pet is incredibly sad, senior dog photo sessions, or End of Life dog photography sessions, are designed to be a celebration of your relationship with your pet.
+While the reality of losing a pet is incredibly sad, end of life dog photography sessions, are designed to be a celebration of your relationship with your pet.
 They provide beautiful keepsakes of your pet for years to come.

 One of my favourite quotes is: “When we think of those companions who traveled by our side down life's road, let us not say with sadness that they left us behind, but rather say with gentle gratitude that they once were with us.”